0J3/kada/README.md

 ## Installation

+### Windows

-Head to the releases tab, and fetch yourself the latest portable EXE.
-Place that in your autorun/desktop/wherever, and it will start this minimal Electron application on system start.
+Head to the releases tab, and fetch yourself the latest installer EXE.

+### Linux

+build it yourself i guess - i dont have the issue described earlier on linux so yeah

 ## Usage